ibm-messaging/mq-helm/charts/ibm-mq/README.md

 ### Supplying certificates which contain the public and private keys

 When supplying a Kubernetes secret you must ensure that the secret item name ends in `.crt` for public certificates and `.key` for private keys.
 For example: `tls.crt` and `tls.key`.
-If your certificate has been issued by a Certificate Authority, then the certificate from the CA must be included as a seperate item with the `.crt` extension.
+If your certificate has been issued by a Certificate Authority, then the certificate from the CA must be included as a separate item with the `.crt` extension.
 For example: `ca.crt`.

 The format of the YAML objects for `pki.keys` value is as follows: